kubeedge/kubeedge/docs/proposals/cloudcore-ha-design.md

   ```
 - UpStream (in EdgeController)

-  When edge-node get the pod from cloud,it will check if there are related configmaps and secrets in edge-store.
+  When edge-node gets the pod from cloud, it will check if there are related configmaps and secrets in edge-store.
 If not it will send a "Query" message（with node information) to cloud, and Upstream will response.

 - DeviceController